vaginessa/dns-wiki/DNS.md

 * How can I gather DNS (A/AAA/...) requests? must be re-written
 * Add example output how it should looks like, really? (low-prio)
 * Add traceroute, whois, and dig commands to work with (low-prio)
-* On DNS problems on Android 5.x try to [disable IPv6](https://en.m.wikipedia.org/wiki/Comparison_of_IPv6_support_in_operating_systems), since Android 5.0.1/5.x doesn't like DHCPv6 (maybe next android version will be called N for next bullshit) :)
+* On Android 5.x DNS problems try to [disable IPv6](https://en.m.wikipedia.org/wiki/Comparison_of_IPv6_support_in_operating_systems), since Android 5.0.1/5.x doesn't like DHCPv6
+* Is there a decentralized search for Android as app available (similar to yacy)?
+Mail me if there is one. (low-prio) + add them in the article